Music at sporting events: Combat sports

+YouTuber and rapper KSI tends to use his own music as his entrance themes, most notably Down Like That, in which a live performance was held for KSI's walkout.

-Hockey music
+Hockey

 Many NHL hockey teams feature an organist to lead crowd chants, cues and other prompts.
 Hockey organists may adapt popular music for the organ and play genres such as rock, film scores, or pop on the organ in instrumental form.
-Hockey was the first to adopt "Rock and Roll Part 2" as a goal song when the Kalamazoo Wings would score, the DJ of that team went onto work with the Colorado Rockies and started the practice there.
-When the Rockies moved to New Jersey, to become the "New Jersey Devils" in 1982, the song stayed with them.
+Hockey was the first sport to adopt "Rock and Roll Part 2" as a goal song, initially to accompany when the Kalamazoo Wings would score, and spreading as the DJ of that team went onto work with the Colorado Rockies and started the practice there.
+When the Rockies moved to New Jersey to become the New Jersey Devils in 1982, the song stayed with them.
 29 of the 32 teams in the NHL went on to use "Rock and Roll Part 2" as a goal song at one point.